-While the school has run a successful language immersion program for a long time, the staff could feel a subtle divide between students in the immersion program and those who were not.
+While the school has run a successful dual language program for a long time, the staff could feel a subtle divide between students in the dual language program and those who were not.
 School leadership wanted to unite the school and found that global concepts provided meaningful learning experiences to all students.

 “Our process started this summer to go global,” Allen said.
 “We’re starting to see students, staff, custodians – everyone has adopted a global mindset and we’re seeing a lot more unity and collaboration.
 The global idea has truly unified us.”